 We retain non-personally identifiable user activity data collected through our Products for 90 days.
 Statistical summaries and data aggregations across many users’ activities may be kept for longer periods.

 The Website and Products are hosted in the United States.
 If you access the Website or Products from the European Union, Asia, or any other region with laws or regulations governing personal data collection, use, and disclosure that differ from United States laws, please be advised that through your continued use of the Website or Products, you are transferring your PII and DII to the United States and you consent to that transfer.
 Additionally, you understand that your PII and DII may be processed in the United States.

 Protecting the privacy of children is very important to us.
 We do not knowingly collect any information from anyone under the age of 16 and no part of our Website or Products are designed specifically to attract people under the age of 16.
 If we are made aware that we have received any information from anyone under the age of 16, we will use reasonable efforts to remove that information from our records.

 We do not rent or share your PII with non-affiliated third parties without your consent.
 We may, however, share your PII with trusted third-party contractors who provide services for us.
 These third-party contractors are prohibited from using the information we provide for purposes other than performing services for us.

-We may share DII collected on the Website or via our Technology with unaffiliated third parties.
-These also include third party marketing partners, with whom we share DII for commercial purposes.
-For example, we may disclose to a marketing data broker that our online advertisements offering ‘sports car’ test drives receive more clicks than those offering ‘Mini Van’ test drives.
+We may share or sell DII collected on the Website or via our Technology with unaffiliated third parties.
+These also include third party marketing partners, with whom we share or sell DII for commercial purposes.
+For example, we may disclose to a marketing data broker that our online advertisements offering ‘sports car’ test drives receive more clicks than those offering ‘mini van’ test drives.